 Your credit score is an important factor when it comes to taking out a loan.
 Aside from qualifying, a good credit score means you will receive lower interest rates and save you thousands of dollars in the long run.

-Most lenders require a minimum credit score of 620 (which is considered fair), although a higher score means you will receive more favorable terms.
+Most lenders require a minimum credit score of 620; a higher score means you will receive more favorable terms.

 What Can I Do To Improve My Credit?

 Qualifying for a home equity loan or HELOC could be determined by just a few points and your overall credit history.
 Bad credit can also prevent you from refinancing your loan.

 Your interest rates are based directly on your credit, so the higher your credit score is, the lower your interest rate will be.